sngular/scs-multiapi-plugin/README.md

       The default value are `yyyy-MM-dd'T'HH:mm:ss`.
   -  **useTimeType**: Enum TimeType value.
 Controls the types used when generating dates.
 Can be `LOCAL` or `ZOINED`.
       The default value is `TimeType.LOCAL`.
+  -  **useSpringwolfAnnotations**: This parameter changes the annotation format to be able to use [SpringWolf](https://www.springwolf.dev).
+False by default.

 The configuration of `consumer`, `supplier` and `streamBridge` are independent.
 If only one of them is configured in the pom file, only that one will be